-Pharmacotherapeutic group: Anti-vertigo preparations.
+Pharmacotherapeutic Group: Anti-vertigo preparations.
 ATC-Code: N07CA01.

-Pharmacology: Pharmacodynamics: The mechanism of action of betahistine is only partly understood.
+Pharmacology: Pharmacodynamics: Mechanism of Actions: The mechanism of action of betahistine is only partly understood.
 There are several plausible hypotheses that are supported by animal studies and human data: Betahistine affects the histaminergic system: Betahistine acts both as a partial histamine H1-receptor agonist and histamine H3-receptor antagonist also in neuronal tissue, and has negligible H2-receptor activity.
 Betahistine increases histamine turnover and release by blocking presynaptic H3-receptors and inducing H3-receptor downregulation.

 Betahistine may increase blood flow to the cochlear region as well as to the whole brain: Pharmacological testing in animals has shown that the blood circulation in the striae vascularis of the inner ear improves, probably by means of a relaxation of the precapillary sphincters of the microcirculation of the inner ear.
 Betahistine was also shown to increase cerebral blood flow in humans.